Guide Speculative

 OSWindows 11 64-bit

-Yes, 64 GB of RAM.
-Is that overkill for 99% of current games?
-Absolutely.
-But GTA 6 with mods, custom HD textures, and background multitasking?
-It could prove its worth.
-And let’s be honest: if you’re buying an RTX 4090, you’re not sweating an extra stick of RAM.
+64 GB of RAM is overkill for 99% of current games.
+GTA 6 with mods, custom HD textures, and background multitasking could change that calculus.
+And if you’re already buying an RTX 4090, an extra stick of RAM isn’t the budget concern.

 DLSS, FSR & XeSS: Your Config’s Best Friends

-Here’s where things get interesting.
 Modern upscaling technologies are a genuine game changer.
-If Rockstar integrates these — and it would be baffling if they didn’t — the hardware requirements drop dramatically.
+If Rockstar integrates these (and it would be surprising if they didn’t), the hardware requirements drop dramatically.

 TechnologyManufacturerKey Advantage